mendhak/mendhak.github.io/posts/2023-07-20-threat-modelling-to-pick-password-manager.md

 Password managers support two-factor authentication (2FA) codes, specifically TOTP codes.
 These are the usually 6 digit codes generated that are valid for 30-90 seconds, specific to a site and login.
 This is an aspect to threat modelling that I haven't really gone over.
 The spirit of 2FA was to make compromises more difficult; a compromised password could still mean there's another code, somewhere else, that the attacker doesn't have access to, which is the 2FA code.
 Keeping 2FA codes alongside passwords means the compromise is easy again.
 With that in mind, I would not use 2FA codes with online password managers as the risk and its impact is much higher.
 But with offline password managers, the risk is lower, so it isn't an entirely terrible thing to do.

 The best option of course is to use a separate application, on a separate device, for 2FA needs.
 Applying similar threat modelling principles, it's easy to see that built-in authenticators, tied to ecosystems, aren't advisable.
 Authy is tied to phone numbers, and is probably the most convenient choice with a lower risk as long as you don't lose your phone.
 Aegis authenticator is not tied to anything and is the equivalent of offline password managers, you're doing the syncing.

+{% notice "info" %}
+**My takeaway**: 2FA codes should be kept separate from passwords, but if they must be kept together, they are better off in an offline password manager than an online one.
+{% endnotice %}

 ### Document storage